mantidproject/mantid/docs/source/release/v3.14.0/ui.rst

 ###
 - Project Recovery can now make a recovery checkpoint on command using mantidplot.app.saveRecoveryCheckpoint() in either the interpreter or script windows in python
 - Project Recovery now adds a lock file at the start of saving so if MantidPlot crashes when saving it will no longer use that checkpoint as it is incomplete.
+- Project Recovery now has the ability to be changed from inside of MantidPlot without using the config files directly, this can be found in view->preferences->mantid->projectrecovery

 Changes
 #######